mxagar/machine_learning_coursera/04_MLSystemDesign/ML_SystemDesign.md

 Let's consider the same example as before: we are trying to choose the best degree of the linear regression polynomial: `d`.
 We have these two extremes:

 - For low values of `d` we expect underfitting, i.e., high bias.
-This is linked
+This is linked to
   - high `J`
   - and high `J_cv` or `J_test`.
 - For high values of `d` we expect overfitting, i.e., high variance.
 This is linked to